4000, Eligibility and Fees

 Calculation of Applicant's Federal Poverty Level (FPL) Percentage

-The grantee must determine the household FPL percentage.
-The maximum monthly income amounts by household size are based on the U.S. Department of Health and Human Services federal poverty guidelines .
+The grantee must determine the household FPL percentage using current U.S. Department of Health and Human Services federal poverty guidelines.
 The guidelines are subject to change at the beginning of each calendar year.

 The steps to determine the household FPL percentage are: